 DHR Health becomes first Level 1 Trauma Center in RGV

-With Gov. Greg Abbott front and center, DHR Health announced it is the first and only designated Level 1 Trauma Center south of San Antonio.
+With Gov. Greg Abbott front and center, DHR Health announced the first and only designated Level 1 Trauma Center south of San Antonio.

 During the Wednesday press conference at the Edinburg Conference Center at Renaissance, Abbott also signed Senate Bill 827, limiting the co-pays to $25 for each insulin prescription per month for insured Texans on state-regulated health plans.